survive-the-century/survive-the-century/book/text/story_matrimony.md

 ---
-title:
+title: "Matrimony"
 style:
 conflict:
-decade:
+decade: 2030
 economy:
-temperature:
+temperature: 1.6
 ---

-## Matrimony

-### Matrimonial advertisement: Indian NRI seeks suitable match
+# Matrimonial advertisement: Indian NRI seeks suitable match

 Hi, this is Chandan.
 Indian, non-resident Indian (NRI), clean-shaven, male of 27 years with a PhD in sports medicine, seeking a suitable alliance with Indian Hindu cisgender non-veg woman – caste no bar.
 I hold a stable job with decent pay and climate-insured accommodation in a Chinese MNC-run gambling city 50 kilometres from Johannesburg, South Africa.
 My employment conditions offer reasonably excellent labour rights with handsome perks including discount-price access to Chinese super-vaccine, Coronacraft, which guarantees protection against all future mutations of novel coronaviruses.
 I am looking for a strong-willed and like-minded partner of milk-white complexion, with no siblings.